Lady Gaga: Influences

-Gaga grew up listening to artists such as Michael Jackson, the Beatles, Stevie Wonder, Queen, Bruce Springsteen, Pink Floyd, Led Zeppelin, Whitney Houston, Elton John, Christina Aguilera and Blondie, who have all influenced her music.
+Gaga grew up listening to artists such as Michael Jackson, the Beatles, Stevie Wonder, Queen, Bruce Springsteen, Pink Floyd, Led Zeppelin, Whitney Houston, Elton John, Prince, En Vogue, TLC, Christina Aguilera, Janet Jackson, and Blondie, who have all influenced her music.
 Gaga's musical inspiration varies from dance-pop singers such as Madonna and Michael Jackson to glam rock artists such as David Bowie and Freddie Mercury, as well as the theatrics of the pop artist Andy Warhol and her own performance roots in musical theater.
-She has been compared to Madonna, who has said that she sees herself reflected in Gaga.
-Gaga says that she wants to revolutionize pop music as Madonna has.
-Gaga has also cited heavy metal bands as an influence, specifically Iron Maiden, Black Sabbath and Marilyn Manson.
-She credits Beyoncé as a key inspiration to pursue a musical career.
+She has been compared to Madonna, who has said that she sees herself reflected in Gaga, while Gaga has expressed her desire to revolutionize pop music the way Madonna did.
+Gaga has also cited heavy metal bands as an influence, specifically Iron Maiden, Black Sabbath, Nine Inch Nails and Marilyn Manson.
+She has credited Beyoncé as a key inspiration to pursue a musical career.
+Her other inspirations include Grace Jones, Duke Ellington, and Carole King.

-Gaga was inspired by her mother to be interested in fashion, which she now says is a major influence and integrated with her music.
+Gaga was inspired by her mother to be interested in fashion, which would later become a major influence and integrated with her music.
 Stylistically, Gaga has been compared to Leigh Bowery, Isabella Blow, and Cher; she once commented that as a child, she absorbed Cher's fashion sense and made it her own.
 Gaga became friends with British fashion designer Alexander McQueen shortly before his suicide in 2010, and became known for wearing his designs, particularly his towering armadillo shoes.
-She considers fashion designer Donatella Versace her muse; Versace has called Lady Gaga "the fresh Donatella".
-Gaga has also been influenced by Princess Diana, whom she has admired since her childhood.
+She has called fashion designer Donatella Versace her muse; Versace referred to Gaga as "the fresh Donatella".
+Gaga has also been influenced by Princess Diana, whom she has admired since childhood.

 Gaga has called the Indian alternative medicine advocate Deepak Chopra a "true inspiration", and has also quoted Indian leader Osho's book Creativity on Twitter.
-Gaga says she was influenced by Osho's work in valuing rebellion through creativity and equality.
+Gaga said she was influenced by Osho's work in valuing rebellion through creativity and equality.